Anton Chigurh: Critical response

 Critics of the movie compared Anton Chigurh to various characters, like the Terminator or the shark from Jaws.
-In 2007, Javier Bardem, who played Chigurh in the film was given an Academy Award for his performance.
-In 2012, UGO Networks ranked Chigurh as its list of top 11 "silver screen psychos", it said that he is "an assassin of little words" and a "man without a sense of humor".
-It described him as a ruthless killer whose victims only have chance to survive if they win a coin toss.
+In 2007, Javier Bardem, who played Chigurh in the film, won an Academy Award for his performance.
+In 2012, UGO Networks ranked Chigurh in its list of top 11 "silver screen psychos", it said that he is "an assassin of little words" and a "man without a sense of humor".
+It described him as a ruthless killer whose victims only have a chance to survive if they win a coin toss.
 Empire magazine also ranked Chigurh #46 in their list of the 100 Greatest Movie Characters of All Time, praising the look on his face when he strangles a cop with his own handcuffs, it said that the way he kills his victims is "supernatural" and that his bowl cut is "utterly terrifying".
 The Artifice compared Chigurh to Jesus Christ in 2014, saying that the two characters are incompatible but his actions in the movie have some similarities to Jesus's acts in the bible.
-In 2015, The New York Times compared Chigurh to Hanzee Dent, main character of Fargo TV series, played by Zahn McClarnon.
-The newspaper did an interview with him and asked him some questions about Chigurh.
+In a 2015 interview with Zahn McClarnon, The New York Times compared Chigurh to Hanzee Dent, a character in the Fargo TV series, played by McClarnon.

 In 2017, Special Broadcasting Service described the performance of Chigurh as "chilling" and explained his personality in detail.
 In 2018, Business Insider ranked Chigurh in its top 10 list of "most terrifying fictional serial killers in TV and movies" and paraphased a study that said that he is the most realistic psychopath.
 In 2019, Backstage Magazine described Chigurh as "unstoppable and unapologetic killer" and detailed his creation, specifically his clothing, haircut and accent.
 In 2023, Law & Liberty said that the audience sees Chigurh as the embodiment of evil and that there is a chance he could become an internet meme due to their interest in evil movie characters, like Freddy Kruger.
 In the same year, The Criterion Collection analysed Chigurh and said that he is one of the "all-time-great movie villains" who was "brilliantly" played.
 In 2025, Screen Rant placed Chigurh in its top 10 list of movies where "the villain wins in the end", describing how he was able to successfully kill his targets and retrieve the money, getting away with his crimes.